-The trail descends to the intersection with a crossover trail, then begins a longer and steeper climb.
+The trail descends to the intersection with a crossover trail, then begins a long and fairly steep climb.
 There are increasingly scenic views of the Santa Clara Valley along the way.
-As it winds through a series of gulleys, the trail repeatedly dives into shady woods and then breaks out into sunny chaparral.
-This part of the trail gets relatively few visitors compared to the rest of the park, although there's still the occasional jogger.
+As it winds through a series of gulleys, the trail repeatedly dives into shady bay laurel woods and then breaks out into sunny chaparral.
+This part of the loop isn’t nearly as busy as the lower-elevation trails.

 The trail finally tops out at a bench next to an electrical tower, then begins a steep descent.
 Having switched from the south to the north side of the canyon, the trail has much less tree cover on the descent.

 Turn right onto the Upper Wildcat Canyon Trail, which descends into a cool, shady canyon.
-The woods, which become increasingly dense and lush as the trail descends through the canyon, mostly consist of bay trees, and the slight smell of bay leaves fills the canyon.
-The woods are lush enough that there's a sparse groundcover of ferns, and in winter a little creek flows alongside the trail.
+The woods, which become increasingly dense and lush as the trail descends through the canyon, mostly consist of bay trees, and the slight perfumey smell of bay leaves sometimes fills the canyon.
+The woods are lush enough that there’s a sparse groundcover of ferns, and in winter a little creek flows alongside the trail.

 The Wildcat Canyon Trail turns into the Wildcat Loop Trail, which continues through the same canyon.
 The loop is one of the more popular trails in the park; on a nice day there’s a group of hikers or joggers every 10 or 15 seconds on this part of the trail.

 The descent ends and the trail exits the canyon just before reaching Deer Hollow Farm.
-The farm is a bit of a disappointment; fences keep visitors well away from the animals and there really isn't much to see, although you can sometimes get fresh eggs at the stand inside the farm.
-There’s a similar farm a few miles away at Hidden Villa, which is a lot more fun — but Hidden Villa also charges $5 for parking, while Rancho San Antonio is free.
+The farm is a bit of a disappointment; high fences keep visitors well away from the animals and there really isn’t much to see, although you can sometimes get fresh eggs at the stand inside the farm.
+There’s a similar farm a few miles away at Hidden Villa that’s a lot more fun — but Hidden Villa charges $5 for parking, while Rancho San Antonio is free.